 But Herod the Great changed all that.
-He created one of the most glorious architectural buildings of his time.
-And that is really saying something, when you think of the magnificent temples and palaces of ancient Rome.
+He created one of the most glorious buildings of his time.
+And that is really saying something, when you think of the temples and palaces in ancient Rome.

 The project was begun in 20BC (the 17th or 18th year of Herod’s reign).
 The major part of the reconstruction was accomplished in ten years, though additional work went on for many years after.

 The Herodian Temple was constructed over and around the existing modest building.
 Built on a high esplanade and surrounded by columns and beautiful gates, its shining white stone could be seen for miles in every direction.

 The southern face of the Temple, showing the grand stairway leading to the stoa or entrance portico.
 Model by Professor Avi-Jonah

 Herod did not alter the size of the inner Temple, i.e. the one rebuilt by the post-Exilic community, probably a later version of Solomon’s Temple, nor did he change its general pattern.
 But he

 by smoothing the rock surface and ﬁlling in the steep south- eastern slope (work which had actually begun in the days of Solomon).